You are here

 To recognize an AESS Technical Panel whose performance is particularly noteworthy during the previous year in supporting AESS.

 Dana White Starr and Warren H. White established the Warren D. White Memorial Fund in 1999 and the Warren D. White Award to memorialize their father.
-The award, a plaque and honorarium, is to recognize a radar engineer for outstanding achievements due to a major technical advance (or series of advances) in the art of radar engineering.
-The advance, significant, public, and well-known, shall be evidenced by technical papers, inventions, presentations, or products.
-Nominees need not be a member of IEEE or AESS.
-Nominations must allow appraisal of the candidate's contribution(s).
+The award is to recognize a radar engineer for outstanding achievements due to a major technical advance (or series of advances) in the art of radar engineering.
+The advance, significant, public, and well known, shall be evidenced by technical papers, inventions, presentations, or products.

 Please use nomination form found here, do not use any nomination form but this one.